European foulbrood infected larvae showing twisted discoloured brood in open cells

 European Foulbrood (EFB) in the UK

 European foulbrood (EFB) is a bacterial brood disease that affects unsealed larvae.
-It is notifiable in the UK and early identification is essential to prevent spread.
+It is notifiable in the UK and early recognition of suspicious signs is important to reduce the risk of spread.

-This guide explains how to recognise EFB, what infected brood looks like, how it differs from American foulbrood, and what action UK beekeepers should take.
+This educational guide explains possible EFB warning signs, how affected brood can appear, how it may differ from American foulbrood, and when UK beekeepers should seek official advice.

 Notifiable brood disease